TuringLang/AdvancedHMC.jl/README.md

 initial_θ = randn(D)

 samples = AbstractMCMC.sample(
-    Random.default_rng() # Optional: Use a specific RNG model,
+    Random.default_rng()model,
     sampler,
     n_adapts + n_samples;
     n_adapts=n_adapts,
     initial_params=initial_θ,
-    progress=true # Optional: Show a progress bar
+    progress=true, # Optional: Show a progress bar
 )

 # `samples` now contains the MCMC chain.
 You can analyze it using packages
 # like StatsPlots.jl, ArviZ.jl, or MCMCChains.jl.
 ```

-For more advanced usage, please refer to the [docs]([url](https://turinglang.org/AdvancedHMC.jl/dev/get_started/)).
+For more advanced usage, please refer to the [docs](%5Burl%5D(https://turinglang.org/AdvancedHMC.jl/dev/get_started/)).

 ## Contributing

 Contributions are highly welcome!
 If you find a bug, have a suggestion, or want to contribute code, please open an issue or pull request.

 ## License

 AdvancedHMC.jl is licensed under the MIT License.
 See the LICENSE file for details.

 ## Citing AdvancedHMC.jl